 select * from REPMETA where CAPTION like '%Company%'

-We strongly recommend backing up the meta data files (REPMETA.*) before using the Query utility, as changes you make are permanent and can make a project useless if you change the wrong thing.
+We strongly recommend backing up the metadata files (REPMETA.*) before using the Query utility, as changes you make are permanent and can make a project useless if you change the wrong thing.